Type in your search

 - Individual access to the National Library's special interactive video display

 Please note that entry to the National Library itself is free of charge.
-Purchasing a ticket for a self-guided tour grants access to the above exhibitions.
+Purchasing a ticket for independent entry grants access to the above exhibitions.

-Visitors are welcome—and encouraged—to bring their own headphones for use in the self-guided tour.
+Visitors are welcome - and encouraged - to bring their own headphones for use during their independent visit.

-The program has been specially designed for children aged 5 to 11, providing an opportunity to explore the wonders of the Library while enjoying quality time together.
+This kit is designed for children aged 5 to 11, providing an opportunity to explore the wonders of the Library while enjoying quality family time together.

-Each child receives "A Library Experience" activity kit, which will guide them on a journey of discovery through the Library's captivating halls, artworks, and literary gems.
-The kit is available in English, as well as Hebrew.
+Each child receives "A Library Experience" activity kit, which will guide them on a journey of discovery through the Library's exhibitions.
+The kit is available in English, as well as Hebrew and Arabic.
 The tour includes fun puzzles, storytelling, and a chance to explore the Library's state-of-the-art design.

-To purchase a kit, simply approach the service desk on level 0 after purchasing your tickets for a self-guided tour.
+To purchase a kit, simply approach the service desk on level 0 after purchasing your tickets for independent entry to the exhibitions.

 Would you like to visit us as a private group?
 Contact us at [email protected] or by phone: 074-7336170